hashicorp/terraform/website/source/docs/providers/aws/r/default_security_group.html.markdown

 ## Argument Reference

 The arguments of an `aws_default_security_group` differ slightly from `aws_security_group` resources.
-Namely, the `name` arguement is computed, and the `name_prefix` attribute removed.
-The following arguements are still supported:
+Namely, the `name` argument is computed, and the `name_prefix` attribute removed.
+The following arguments are still supported:

 * `description` - (Optional, Forces new resource) The security group description.
 Defaults to "Managed by Terraform".
 Cannot be "". __NOTE__: This field maps to the AWS